QUILT-3.063: A Study of N-803, haNK and Avelumab in Patients With Merkel Cell Carcinoma That Has Progressed After Checkpoint Therapy

 - Serious uncontrolled concomitant disease that would contraindicate the use of the investigational drug used in this study or that would put the subject at high risk for treatment-related complications.

-- Systemic autoimmune disease (eg, lupus erythematosus, rheumatoid arthritis, Addison's disease, or autoimmune disease associated with lymphoma).
+- Systemic autoimmune disease (eg, lupus erythematosus, rheumatoid arthritis, [subjects with mild rheumatoid arthritis that aren't currently receiving treatment for their disease are eligible for enrollment], Addison's disease, or autoimmune disease associated with lymphoma).

 - History of organ transplant requiring immunosuppression.